 The deep seafloor below 200 m water depth covers approximately 65% of the Earth’s surface and therefore presents the largest continuous ecosystem on Earth, but also one of the least understood.
 Bacterial communities play an essential role for carbon and nutrient cycling in deep-sea sediments, and are thus an important component not only of benthic deep-sea ecosystems, but also of the global carbon cycle.
 Nevertheless, bacterial diversity and its distribution in deep-sea sediments of the world’s oceans remain largely unknown.
 My studies aim at developing a better understanding of bacterial diversity patterns and ecosystem functioning at the deep seafloor.

 I specifically investigate patterns of bacterial community structure in an environmental and spatial context.
-Recently, we could evidence distinct energy-diversity relationships for bacterial communities in Arctic deep-sea sediments (Bienhold et al., in press, The ISME Journal).
+Recently, we could evidence distinct energy-diversity relationships for bacterial communities in Arctic deep-sea sediments (Bienhold et al., 2012).
 I am currently expanding analyses to a set of globally distributed deep-sea surface sediments to understand which contextual parameters are important drivers for changes in bacterial communities at the global scale.

 Wood colonization experiment in the Eastern Mediterranean deep sea.
 Picture taken by ROV Quest 4000 (Marum, Bremen, Germany) shortly after deployment during the Bionil cruise in 2006 (RV Meteor M76/2b).

 |2013||RV Maria S. Merian, MSM-29, HAUSGARTEN, Fram Strait, Arctic Ocean|

 |2009||RV Maria S. Merian, MSM 13-3, Eastern Mediterranean (wood colonization experiments)|

 |2008||RV Meteor, M 76/3B, Congo fan (cold seeps)|